 The cost of reciprocal IVF is similar to the cost of an IVF cycle with a known egg donor.
 However, the cost depends on whether the patients want to undergo a fresh or frozen embryo transfer as well as whether they are interested in genetic testing.

 If both partners are healthy and do not have fertility issues, either one can be the egg donor or carry the pregnancy.
 Sometimes, partners who don’t have fertility issues will reverse their donor and carrier roles for a second child.
 This allows them to each share a biological relationship with their children, as well as experience pregnancy and childbirth.

 However, the team at our Louisiana fertility center wants to stress that, if one partner is younger and has a better egg supply, she is usually the better choice to donate her eggs.
 This is because egg quality and age do not affect a woman’s ability to carry a pregnancy.

 Legal issues related to reciprocal IVF are complex and vary by state.
 The team at our Louisiana fertility center recommends finding an attorney who specializes in reproductive law, specifically IVF and same-sex parenting issues.
 Such an attorney can help draft an agreement that outlines parental rights and whether one partner will need to legally adopt the baby.

 Thanks to the wonders of advanced reproductive medicine, lesbian couples can utilize reciprocal IVF to share the joys of pregnancy, childbirth and parenthood.
-Contact us to learn more and schedule an appointment with our Louisiana fertility center.
+Contact us to learn more about LGBT fertility and schedule an appointment with our Louisiana fertility center.